internalfx/rethinkdbfs-spec/README.md

 RethinkDBFSBucket objects MUST allow the following options to be configurable:

 - **bucketName:** the name of this RethinkDBFS bucket.
-The files and chunks collection for this RethinkDBFS bucket are prefixed by this name followed by an underscore.
+The files and chunks table for this RethinkDBFS bucket are prefixed by this name followed by an underscore.
 Defaults to “fs”.
 This allows multiple RethinkDBFS buckets, each with a unique name, to exist within the same database.

 - **chunkSizeBytes:** the number of bytes stored in chunks for new user files added through this RethinkDBFSBucket object.
 This will not reformat existing files in the system that use a different chunk size.
 Defaults to 255KB.

-IF a driver supports configuring writeConcern or readPreference at the database or collection level, then RethinkDBFSBucket objects MUST also allow the following options to be configurable:
+IF a driver supports configuring writeConcern or readPreference at the database or table level, then RethinkDBFSBucket objects MUST also allow the following options to be configurable:

 - **writeConcern:** defaults to the write concern on the parent database (or client object if the parent database has no write concern).